jakeehall/Personal-Website/README.txt

 -navbar gets cutoff and overflow doesn't work in desktop mode on small-height screens -when you scroll it doesnt save the hash of what section youre looking at

+need to change:

+-add images for each section
+-add favicon and ios bookmark images